Course Competencies/ Learning Objectives

 3. Late work will not be accepted unless it is a result of an excused absence.

 4. No food or drink.

-5. Cell phones/ipods/ other personal items are not permitted.
+5. Cell phones, smart watches, or other personal items are not permitted.
 Use of these items may result in confiscation or other disciplinary action.

 6. Be respectful (of others, your surroundings, and yourself!)

 ● Students will be required to complete mandatory reading outside of class.